mariellefoster/marf-books/README.md

 - Jason Lutes: Berlin
 - Naomi Kritzer: Catfishing on Catnet
 - Emily Tesh: Silver in the Wood
+- Lina Rather: Sisters of the Vast Black

 ## Next
 - Susan Orlean: The Library Book